-- (a) Placed in independent schools by the LEA based on an IEP team's determination that the independent school, rather than the LEA's school, is the appropriate placement and least restrictive environment for the child, or - (b) Attend a independent school because the LEA does not maintain a public school.
+- (a) Placed in independent schools by the LEA based on an IEP team's determination that the independent school, rather than the LEA's school, is the appropriate placement and least restrictive environment for the child, or - (b) Attend an independent school because the LEA does not maintain a public school.

-2368.1.1 Child Find (34 CFR §300.131)
+2367.1.1 Child Find (34 C.F.R. § 300.131)

-- (a) Each LEA shall locate, identify, and evaluate all independent school and home study children with disabilities who are enrolled by their parents in independent, including religious, elementary and secondary schools and home study programs located in the LEA. - (b) Child Find design.
-The LEA's child find process shall be designed to ensure-- - (1) The equitable participation of independent school and home study children; and - (2) An accurate count of those children. - (c) Activities.
+- (a) Each LEA shall locate, identify, and evaluate all independent school and home study children with disabilities who are enrolled by their parents in independent, including religious, elementary, and secondary schools and home study programs located in the LEA. - (b) Child Find design.
+The LEA's Child Find process shall be designed to ensure: - (1) The equitable participation of independent school and home study children; and - (2) An accurate count of those children. - (c) Activities.
 In carrying out the requirements of this section, the LEA shall undertake activities similar to the activities undertaken for the LEA's public school children. - (d) Cost.
-The cost of carrying out the child find requirements in this section, including individual evaluations, may not be considered in determining if the LEA has met its proportionate share expenditures obligation.

-(e) Completion period.
-The child find process shall be completed in a time period comparable to that for other students attending public schools in the supervisory including completion of the initial evaluations within a 60 day time period, consistent with the evaluation process described in Rules 2362.2.1 through 2362.2.5.
+The cost of carrying out the Child Find requirements in this section, including individual evaluations, may not be considered in determining if the LEA has met its proportionate share expenditures obligation. - (e) Completion period.
+The Child Find process shall be completed in a time period comparable to that for other students attending public schools in the supervisory including completion of the initial evaluations within a 60-day time period, consistent with the evaluation process

-2368.1.2 Child-Count (34 CFR §300.133(c))
+2367.1.2 Child-Count (34 C.F.R. § 300.133(c))

-- (a) Each LEA shall-- - (1) Conduct the consultation required by Rule 2368.1.5.1; and - (2) Ensure that the count is conducted on December 1 of each year. - (b) The child count shall be used to determine the amount that the LEA shall spend on providing special education and related services to independent school and home study children with disabilities in the subsequent fiscal year. - (c) Supplement, not supplant.
+- (a) Each LEA shall: - (1) Conduct the consultation required by Rule 2367.1.5.1; and - (2) Ensure that the count is conducted on December 1 of each year. - (b) The child count shall be used to determine the amount that the LEA shall spend on providing special education and related services to independent school and home study children with disabilities in the subsequent fiscal year. - (c) Supplement, not supplant.
 Local funds may supplement and in no case supplant the proportionate amount of IDEA-B flow through funds required to be expended for independent school and home study children who are eligible for special education.

-2368.1.3 Proportionate Share of IDEA-B Funds (34 CFR §300.133(b))
+2367.1.3 Proportionate Share of IDEA-B Funds (34 C.F.R. § 300.133(b))